Leonidio: Adventure Cycling at its Best

 When people think of Leonidio, Greece - the first thing that comes to mind is its 2,000+ sport climbing routes.
 Also at top of mind are the town's vibrant Greek Orthodox Easter celebration; the natural mix of the Parnon mountains, red cliffs, and scenic beaches; and the eclectic expat community.

 There's another very under-rated draw: adventure cycling.
 Leave your carbon-fibre road racing wheels at home - the frequent chunky gravel road linkups and seldom-maintained (but quiet) pavement lend towards wider tires and suggest a gravel-bike set up for max comfort.
 And come with climbing legs — most rides here serve up thousands of feet of vertical, often straight out of town.
+Some of the climbs can be steep, so easier gearing is best.
+No suspension is required - there are very few mountain bike trails.

 What you're in for...